Sarika362/Instagram-reach-Analysis/README.md

   - **Pie Chart**: 🥧 View the contribution of different engagement metrics to overall impressions.
   - **Word Clouds**: ☁️ Explore the most common words and hashtags in your posts.
   - **Scatter Plots**: 🔵 Examine how engagement metrics correlate with impressions.
+- **Prediction Model**: 🤖 Build and evaluate a regression model to predict impressions based on engagement metrics.

 ## Project Structure 🗂️